familyld/Awesome-Best-Papers/README.md

 <a id="iccv"></a>
 ## ICCV

 The ICCV Best Paper Award is also called the Marr Prize, named after British neuroscientist [David Marr](https://en.wikipedia.org/wiki/David_Marr_(neuroscientist)).
+The full list of ICCV best papers is presented on [this website](https://www.thecvf.com/?page_id=413#ICCVBest).

 | Year | Paper |
 |:-:|:-|